allissacalamia/TripleTen-Project-Portfolio/README.md

 Welcome to my Automated Testing Sprint Projects repository!
 This repository showcases a few automated testing projects that were developed during dedicated sprints.
 These projects include advanced techniques, frameworks, and tools to enhance software quality.
 This README file serves as a guide to understanding the purpose, features, and usage of each project.

+Project 4: In this project I designed tests as a checklist to cover the features received for testing, tested the API through Postman, and created bug reports in Jira for any bugs found.
+The repository includes the Google doc for this sprint.

-Project 5: Using SQL and Terminal: determine which requests came from a particular IP address, investigate bugs by examining logs for error codes, and find, calculate, and sort numbers in a database of taxi rides in Chicago.
+Project 5: In this project I used SQL and Terminal to determine which requests came from a particular IP address, investigate bugs by examining logs for error codes, and find, calculate, and sort numbers in a database of taxi rides in Chicago.
 The repository includes the Google doc for this sprint.

 Project 6: Testing the Andriod mobile application Urban Lunch.
 In this project I created test cases in google sheets, executed the tests using Andriod Studio, and reported bugs in Jira.
 The repository includes the Google doc for this sprint.